 - Rug Hooking

-- Adult coloring – I have found adult coloring books both on Amazon and at the dollar store.
+- Adult coloring – I love these chronic illness coloring books I found here and here.
+I’ve also found adult coloring books at the dollar store.

 - Friendship bracelets